+A few years back Grand View Research, Inc. predicted the global canned alcoholic beverages market size would reach USD 13.4 billion by 2028, with an annual growth rate of 13.3%.
 “Canned alcoholic beverages are gaining popularity among consumers since cans are more convenient, portable and travel-friendly,” the report notes.
 “Moreover, these metal cans are less expensive as compared to glass bottles and have a considerably higher recycling rate than glass.”

 While this RTD brand flashes a lot of healthy catchphrases (vegan, gluten-free, non-GMO, “clean calorie”) their organic spritzes should appeal to anyone.
 Ridiculously great in hot weather, the brand offers everything from Rosé Bellini Spritz to a Grapefruit & Hibiscus Paloma Spritz.

-We’re sticking with cans here, otherwise we’d highly recommend the St. Agrestis Negroni in a tiny bottle or the Boulevardier Bag-in-Box (basically, boxed cocktails).
+We’re sticking with cans here, otherwise, we’d highly recommend the St. Agrestis Negroni in a tiny bottle or the Boulevardier Bag-in-Box (basically, boxed cocktails).
 The Spritz, however, is a refreshing, herbal/citrus combo of the St. Agrestis Paradiso Aperitivo, sparkling Italian wine and sparkling water.

 Described as the “first and only Asian American craft hard seltzer made with real, premium fruits and ingredients from Asia,” the brand has a limited-edition “Heritage” line that pays tribute to well-known Asian foods and is co-developed with New York-based chefs and owners of popular local restaurants.
 The Tamarind & Rice Paddy Herb release will be unlike any canned drink you’ll try now … and portends a promising and innovative future for the category.